6-Week Public Library Reading Challenge Plan

 Invite participants without adding staff work

-- Use the program join page or managed reader group only when you need rostered access.
+- Use the program join page for public browsing, or a library-managed reader group only when you need rostered access.

 - Place QR posters at the desk, display, event table, or children’s area.